1adrianb/2D-and-3D-face-alignment/README.md

 ```

 ## Docker image

-A Dockerfile is provided to build images with cuda support and cudnn v5.1.
+For convenience, a Dockerfile is provided to build images with cuda support and cudnn v5.1:

 ```bash
 docker build -t facealignment .